 Annotations

-3. 6.7m is the length as laid out by Matt Jefferies.
-The interior set appears to be larger, but I'm going with the original size.
+6.7m is the length as laid out by Matt Jefferies.
+The interior set is larger, but I'm going with the size of the mock-up.

 Admiral Janeway uses such a shuttle on her mission to save Voyager in 2404.
 The shuttle is equipped with a novel ablative armor.